-- The cohort of students used in this calculation is defined as all eighth-grade students who advanced to ninth grade at the end of the year. - FAY does not apply to the ICAP calculation.
+- The cohort of students used in this calculation is defined as all full-time eighth-grade students who advanced to ninth grade at the end of the year, remaining in the LEA. - Part-time students that only attend the LEA for special services or elective courses will not be included in the ICAP calculation.
+LEAs may appeal to have part-time students that are erroneously included in the calculation removed from the ICAP cohort. - FAY does not apply to the ICAP calculation.